 Ctrl + X

-If you’ve selected text, then copied or cut it and now want to paste it, here’s how you accomplish that.
+If you’ve selected text, then copied or cut it and now want to paste it, here are the useful keyboard shortcuts for accomplishing that.

 To paste text on a Mac

 Command (⌘) + V

 When proofreading content, you’ll often notice words you overuse.
 You might also spot misspellings or style errors you’ve made multiple times.

 To locate specific words or phrases in your draft, you can use the “find” function that makes a search box appear on your screen.

 It will list the number of instances of the words or phrases that you type in the box and direct you to each.

 So, now you just need to know the keyboard shortcut for finding a word in your text.

 To find a word or phrase on a Mac